 CPI’s continuing work with Business Durham has been a major factor in CPI’s growth.
-Business Durham manages NETPark, home to an elite innovative group of science and technology organisations with global ambition, transforming innovative ideas into products with worldwide social and economic impact.
+Business Durham manages NETPark, home to an elite innovative group of science, engineering and technology organisations with global ambition, transforming innovative ideas into products with worldwide social and economic impact.
 CPI currently has two UK National Centres at NETPark and has further expansion plans approved in a number of strategic areas.

 CPI’s involvement with Business Durham began very early on in NETPark’s existence with the planning, build and launch of CPI’s National Printable Electronics Centre.
 Since then the two companies have partnered across a host of themes supporting innovation in the UK.
 Listed are some of the highlights.